 In October 2018, the Company entered into forward starting swaps designated as cash flow hedges on outstanding debt.
 The forward starting swaps reduce the variability of cash flow payments for the Company by converting the variable interest rate on the Company's long-term debt described in Note 6 to that of a fixed interest rate.
-Accordingly, as part of the forward starting swaps, the Company will exchange, at specified intervals, the difference between floating and fixed interest amounts based on an initial \$380 million of notional principal amount, with the notional amount decreasing by \$100 million in October, 2020, \$80 million in October 2021, and \$200 million in October 2022.
-The change in the fair value of the designated hedged instrument is reported as a component of other comprehensive income and reclassified into interest expense over the corresponding term of the cash flow hedge.
-The Company reclassified \$3.5 million, net of taxes, out of other comprehensive income into interest expense during the fiscal year ended June 30, 2020.
+Accordingly, as part of the forward starting swaps, the Company exchanges, at specified intervals, the difference between floating and fixed interest amounts based on an initial \$380 million of notional principal amount.
+The notional amount decreased by \$100 million in October 2020 and will further decrease by \$80 million in October 2021 and \$200 million in October 2022.
 In June 2020, the Company de-designated \$80 million of the notional amount set to expire in October 2020.
-The change in fair value of the dedesignated notional hedged amount was not material as of June 30, 2020.
-The net loss associated with the dedesignated portion of the derivative instrument was not reclassified into earnings based on the amount of probable variable interest payments to occur within atwo month time period of the forecasted hedged transaction.
-The liability related to the derivative instrument was recorded within Other long-term liabilities on the Consolidated Balance Sheet.
-The instrument was valued using observable market inputs in active markets and therefore classified as a Level 2 liability.
+The net loss associated with the June 2020 de-designated portion of the derivative instrument was not reclassified into earnings based on the amount of probable variable interest payments to occur within a two month time period of the forecasted hedged transaction.
+In December 2020, the Company de-designated an additional \$80 million of notional amount set to expire in October 2021.
+During fiscal year 2021, the Company recorded a loss in other non-operating income related to variable interest debt payments in certain months on a portion of the de-designated derivative that is not expected to occur.
+The remaining variable interest payments for the portion of the de-designated derivative were considered probable of occurring and therefore remain in accumulated other comprehensive income as of June 30, 2021.
+The fair value of the portion of the de-designated derivative was \$0.8 million as of June 30, 2021, which is recorded within short-term liabilities on the Consolidated Balance Sheet.
+The fair value of the designated derivative instrument is \$7.6 million as of June 30, 2021 and is recorded within other long-term liabilities on the Consolidated Balance Sheet.